Prohibition: what you need to know

 • the activity is prohibited under certain circumstances.

-When can a ban be in effect?
+When can a ban take effect?

-We recommend always using the Environment Counter via the Permit Check check.
-This allows you to check whether your situation is subject to a ban and what other rules apply.
+We recommend always checking the Permit Check .
+This allows you to check whether a prohibition applies to your situation and which other rules apply.

 Questions or need help?